pftaylor61/ocws-creationcache/README.md

 ## Plea for assistance

 I am well aware that the very nature of GitHub is to encourage collaboration.
 I am a fairly new coder, and I should emphasize that this code is at the very edges of my knowledge.
 I would appreciate feedback, help and constructive criticism.
 Or, if you simply want to add some new functions, please be my guest!
 I am, after all, a very old man to be programming (54) and most of you are young enough to be my children, so I am sure your eyes are better at finding bugs than mine.
 Plus, I have not really got my head around object programming in PHP5, and I feel sure that my plugin would be better if it had used objects.

+## Amending the plugin with the config file.
+All the names and labels, associated with this plugin, are contained in a file called ocws-creationcache-config.php.
+This is where all the name definitions are kept.
+You can easily adapt this plugin for your own use, by amending this file.